rschristopher/ischristtrue.com/src/modern-views/free-will.md

     The orthodox view of synergism is to say God is 100% responsible for man's salvation while conversely man is 100% responsible for his own condemnation.
 And thus man willfully participates in his own salvation.

-Slippery slopes aside,
- while we can easily dispense with the semi-Pelagian views of Arminianism, if we are truly concerned with truth, then we are left with an ongoing
+While we can easily dispense with the semi-Pelagian views of Arminianism, if we are truly concerned with truth, then we are left with an ongoing